catalystcalifornia/RaceCounts/README.md

 ```

-* Step 5: Make adjustments for geographies with two or more indicators tied for worst outcome.
+* Step 5: Make adjustments for geographies with two or more indicators tied for Worst Outcome.

 ```